Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/GRAPHQL_DIRECTIVE_OVERLOADING/recommendation.md

 To mitigate the risk of Directive Overloading attacks, you can take the following steps:

-- **Implement timouts**: Implementing timeouts to `kill` queries that take too long to resolve can be highly effective.
+- **Implement timeouts**: Implementing timeouts to `kill` queries that take too long to resolve can be highly effective.
 By setting a maximum execution time, you can automatically terminate queries that exceed this limit, preventing them from consuming excessive server resources.

 - **Limit Directives**: Implement server-side limits on the number of directives allowed in a single GraphQL query.
 You can configure tools like `GraphQL Armor` to limit directives and prevent overloading.